OtherRealms/Shot-Manager-Guide/index.rst

 --------
 .. image:: https://raw.githubusercontent.com/OtherRealms/Shot-Manager-/master/settings.JPG
 * **Switch to Primary**, make primary layer the active view layer when choosing shots.
+* **Generate Primary Layers**, a new View Layer will be created with the name of the newly made shot and associated as a Primary Layer
 * **Keep in range**, view timeline to playhead when choosing shots.
-* **jump to First Frame**, place playhead at start of frame range when choosing shots.
+* **Jump to First Frame**, place playhead at start of frame range when choosing shots.
-* **Unsaved layers default**,Main, None, On and Off.
+* **Unsaved layers default**,On,Off, Primary Layer and None.
 The default state of view layers if they have no saved state for the active shot.
-Main inherits from 'Main' shot.
-None leaves the current states.
-Choose Off to prevent unsaved view layers from rendering.
-On will make all layeres renderable.
+'On' will make all unsaved layers renderable by default with each shot change/trigger.
+'Off' will default to un-renderable, choose 'Off' to prevent unsaved view layers from rendering.'Primary Layer' will also switch all unsaved layers to un-renderable, except for the Shot's Primary Layer.
+'None' leaves the current states, no influence form the add-on.
 * **Seperator** , a custom seperator to add between filenames and frame suffix, default is '_'
 * **Path Type** , Absolute or relative output path creation.